SirCryptic/disframe/README.md

 - **Access**: This role has the most limited access, with only basic commands allowed.
 - **Usage**: This role is assigned to every server member who should not have special privileges or advanced access.

+### **subscriber**
+- **Access**: Subscribers have access to exclusive channels and can use DMs even if they are disabled globally.
+- **Usage**: This role is assigned to users who have subscribed to the bot's services.

-### Contributing
+## Contributing
 If you'd like to contribute to this bot, feel free to fork the repository and submit a pull request.
 Here are some ways you can contribute:

-Add new commands to the bot.
+- Add new commands to the bot.

-Improve the error handling and messages.
+- Improve the error handling and messages.

-Fix bugs or improve code efficiency.
+- Fix bugs or improve code efficiency.

-Suggest new features.
+- Suggest new features.

-### License
+## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-### Support
+## Support
 If you encounter any issues or need help, feel free to open an issue on this repository.

 Feel free to update the `README.md` with your project-specific details, such as the specific information regarding the bot's functionality.